How To Migrate

 How do I ensure my sending isn’t interrupted during migration?

-If your sending volume is 500k or more, it’s highly recommended that you split the load between providers during the migration period.
+If your sending volume is 500K or more, splitting the load between providers during the migration period is highly recommended.
 This means, for example, sending 70% of the emails with your current provider and 30% with Mailtrap, slowly shifting that ratio toward Mailtrap.
 For a detailed warm-up schedule, please contact our Deliverability team.

 Can I increase sending limits to match my current provider?